neurospin/phcp-reco/README.md

 ##### 1. `01-InitSpace/` folder

-Must contain your original FOV data files, for example:
+Must contain your FOV data in the initial space files, for example:

 ```
 T2star_InfPos.nii.gz